 Any type of walking helps improve many aspects of your mental and physical health, boosting your mood, sleep quality and heart health.
 But adding incline to your daily steps really zeroes in on building your booty, turning your walk into a strength-plus-cardio workout, says Meg Takacs, Performix House trainer and creator of the #RunWithMeg app.

 Video of the Day

 Walking uphill targets your hamstrings, glutes and quads without lifting weights, Takacs says.
-It can also help increase your lung capacity, which improves your endurance and cardiovascular health, she says.
+It can also help with balance because you're walking in a different position.
+Plus, walking uphill engages your core, which allows you to stand up straight, as well as increases your lung capacity, which improves your endurance and cardiovascular health, she says.

 Join the LIVESTRONG.com 4-Week Butt Lift Challenge.